dasaki/valentia/README.md

 Documentation is ongoing, but sources (Sketchup Make file and configured Marlin firmware) are pre-released on the releases section.

-Current stable pre-release is v0.3.
+Current stable release is v0.5.

+Wooden chassis build steps: https://vimeo.com/299457611

 More info: